Core Rotations

 Resident teaching about gynecologic malignancies is vast and multidisciplinary in nature.
 Operative cases and attending rounds provide opportunity for daily teaching on current clinical topics.
 A weekly conference, with attendance by all the Gynecologic Oncology faculty and faculty representatives from the Department of Pathology, focuses on the pertinent pathology and clinical management of all current inpatients with gynecologic malignancies.
 The Gynecologic Oncology Division has an AOA accredited three-year fellowship.

-Female Pelvic Medicine and Reconstructive Surgery
+Urogynecology and Reconstructive Pelvic Surgery

-The Division of Female Pelvic Medicine and Reconstructive Surgery provide the residents with experience in urinary incontinence and pelvic floor dysfunction.
+The Division of Urogynecology and Reconstructive Pelvic Surgery provide the residents with experience in urinary incontinence and pelvic floor dysfunction.
 This experience is enhanced by the presence of an approved three-year fellowship in Urogynecology at Cooper University Hospital.
 PGY 3 and 4 residents each rotate exclusively for one month per year on service, and are exposed to the full complement of services related to the assessment and treatment of incontinence and pelvic floor dysfunction.
 The residents rotating on the Gynecology service gain operative, postoperative and outpatient urogynecology experience during the months when there is no assigned resident on service.

 A weekly Urogynecology clinic in the Women’s Care Center, and resident participation in sessions at the private attending office, provides ample opportunity for office evaluations and detailed urodynamic testing.